17 Best Items for People Who Hate Housework/Chores

 A sample was provided for an honest review

 If you hate ironing clothes, this CHI Steam Collapsible Hanging Garment Steamer was designed for you.
 Hang it on the back of a door or on a shower rod, place your clothes in the garment bag, fill the water reservoir, and simply press the power button to release the steam.
-In less than 2 minutes, you can steam a lightweight blouse or shirt; a suit jacket, sweater, or pair of pants will take 2 to 3 minutes, and tablecloths require 3 to 5 minutes to steam.
+In less than 2 minutes, you can steam a lightweight blouse or shirt; a suit jacket, sweater, or pair of pants will take 2 to 3 minutes to steam, and tablecloths require 3 to 5 minutes to knock out the wrinkles.
 And when you’re done, the garment bag is collapsible for easy storage.

 -